NeuroTechX/ntx_slack_archive/_announcements_.md

  >Hey guys, just wanted to say that I've really enjoyed contributing to the student clubs initiative.
 If anyone is interested in lending a hand in our efforts and/or has any questions about where you can help please don't hesitate to message benjamindeleener or me.

+10/26/2017 2:20 PM

+ **agustnr64** :

+ >Hi everyone,

+>
+I am trying to build a hand orthosis controlled by a non-invasive BCI for patients with hemiplegia for a student project.
+I have just started with the signal processing and feature extraction.
+Although I have read some papers, it is not quite clear to me what kind of features do I need extract.
+Is there someone who knows what kind of method could I have to perform?